kennyalmendral/kennyalmendral.github.io/_posts/2018-07-26-php-string-functions.md

 Replaces a string with a string inside a string.

-This function takes three inputs, the first input is the "needle" (which is the string that will be replaced), the second input is the replacement string and the third input is the source string or "haystack" where the replacement happens, for example:
+This function accepts three parameters, the first parameter is the "needle" (the string that will be replaced), the second parameter is the replacement string and the third parameter is the source string or "haystack" where the replacement happens, for example:

 ```php
 $target = 'World';